 Pasta will always be one of our go-to recipes when looking for a quick fix.
 Especially during sleepless nights, craving for a hearty meal that does not require much preparation and a ton of ingredients.

-Pasta can be cooked a million ways; imagination is your only limit.
-The good thing about pasta is that the ingredients can be as simple as oil and garlic up or as luxurious as using the highest quality ingredients as you can.
+You can cook pasta a million ways; imagination is your only limit.
+The good thing about pasta is that the ingredients can be as simple as oil and garlic or as luxurious as using the highest quality ingredients.

 Let's start with Butter and Garlic Shrimp pasta; you read it right; this is a pasta composed of three main ingredients only.
 This is simple, easy to prepare, yet a culinary delight that is sure to win your heart.